-This should come as no surprise to the High Commissioner, for the allegations and the evidence behind them has already been presented elsewhere.
-If you look at the different contributions to the UNGASS preparatory process, you will find Mr. J. Calzada, Secretary General of the National Drugs Bureau of Uruguay, pointing out that the assumption that criminal sanctions are an effective way to eliminate drug use is not borne out by the evidence, and that it would be senseless to continue pursuing current policies in the hope of achieving results.
-You will see UN agencies such as UNDP and NGOs such as the Global Commission on Drug Policy, ENCOD, Transform Drug Policy Foundation, Health Poverty Action, Open Society foundations, the West Africa Commission on Drugs, IDCP and INPUD try to impress upon UN officials the fact the degree of criminalization has little to no impact on the prevalence of drug use; that many of the harms and costs that are associated with drug use are substantially driven by prohibition, and that it is absurd to justify the status quo by the claim that drug use is harmful "when the perverse irony is that prohibition itself creates, drives, and perpetuates drug-related harms."
+This should come as no surprise to officials at the UNODC, for the allegations and the evidence behind them has already been presented elsewhere.
+As part of the UNGASS preparatory process, you have seen Mr. J. Calzada, Secretary General of the National Drugs Bureau of Uruguay, point out that your assumption that criminal sanctions are an effective way to eliminate drug use is not borne out by the evidence, and that it would be senseless to continue pursuing current policies in the hope of achieving results.7 You have seen UN agencies such as UNDP and NGOs such as the Global Commission on Drug Policy, ENCOD, Transform Drug Policy Foundation, Health Poverty Action, Open Society foundations, the West Africa Commission on Drugs, IDCP and INPUD try to impress upon UN officials in charge of the preparatory process the fact the degree of criminalization has little to no impact on the prevalence of drug use;8 that many of the harms and costs that are associated with drug use are substantially driven by prohibition, and that it is absurd to justify the status quo by the claim that drug use is harmful "when the perverse irony is that prohibition itself creates, drives, and perpetuates drug-related harms."9

-Together with the Organization of American States, these actors have presented information suggesting that some form of legalization is the only sensible solution to the drug problem, and they have pointed out the importance that you act on the available evidence and organize a thorough review of the pros and cons of prohibition versus alternatives.
+Together with the Organization of American States, these actors have presented information suggesting that some form of legalization is the only sensible solution to the drug problem,10 and they have pointed out the importance that you act on the available evidence and organize a thorough review of the pros and cons of prohibition versus alternatives.

-These are not the only actors who have pointed out the importance of a honest, inclusive and open debate at UNGASS 2016: In the run-up to this meeting the United Nations University has pointed out a host of little recognized, detrimental side-effects of
+These are not the only actors who have pointed out the importance of a honest, inclusive and open debate at UNGASS 2016: In the run-up to this meeting the United Nations University has pointed out a host of little recognized, detrimental side-effects of prohibition,11 as well as the importance of seizing the special session as an opportunity to evaluate and adjust drug control arrangements to ensure that they reflect the original